Dense Baryonic Matter Predicted in "Pseudo-Conformal Model": Introduction

+The status of the model in nuclear physics and astrophysics up to the early 2017 before the advent of the recent gravity-wave measurements was sketched in \cite{AAPPS}.
+The gravity-wave data made feasible the direct confrontation of some of the predictions made then with the on-coming observables.

-To the surprise -- and perhaps more to the incredulity -- of the workers in the field, what appears to be an over-simplified framework with no parameter fiddling has met, so far, very little difficulty in explaining satisfactorily the up-to-date available data.
-In this paper, I will list the most relevant observables -- there are too many to be fair to all -- , both nuclear and astrophysical, just show how the predictions that followed from the formulation initiated at the KIAS and pursued at the WCU/Hanyang fare, and how the possible discrepancies if any between what's predicted and what's measured can be reconciled within the model.
-It should be stressed that the spirit of this presentation is basically different from the current activities in the field where sophisticated statistical analyses in the theoretical inputs and experimental results are focused on.
-All the results I will give are found essentially in the two papers \cite{PKLR,PKLMR}\footnote{Which constituted an important part of the PhD thesis of Won-Gi Paeng.}, reviewed, with some numerical errors corrected and arguments sharpened in \cite{Rev1,Rev2}.
-Whenever necessary, I will refer to the specific articles for more precision or explanation.
+To the utter surprise -- and perhaps more to the incredulity -- of the workers in the field, what appears to be an over-simplified ``coarse-grained framework" with no parameter fiddling - in stark contrast to the currently favored approaches of hybridizing with ``artificially revamped" quark descriptions -- has met, so far, with no serious tension in explaining satisfactorily {\it all} up-to-date available data.
+In this paper, I will list the most relevant observables -- there are too many to be fair to all -- , both nuclear and astrophysical, just show how the predictions that followed from the formulation initiated at the KIAS and pursued at the WCU/Hanyang fare, and how the possible discrepancies, if any, between what's predicted and what's measured can be reconciled within the model.
+It should be stressed that the spirit of this presentation is basically different from the current activities in the field where various sophisticated statistical analyses in the theoretical inputs and experimental results are focused on. {All the results I will give are found essentially in the two papers \cite{PKLR,PKLMR}\footnote{Which constituted an important part of the PhD thesis of Won-Gi Paeng.} that are extensively reviewed in \cite{Rev1,Rev2}.\footnote{Some trivial numerical errors committed in \cite{PKLMR} that remained in \cite{Rev1,Rev2} will be corrected in the predicted results cited in what follows.} } Only if necessary will I refer to the specific articles for more precision or explanation.
 Otherwise I will avoid entering into details as much as possible.